RoryChenXY/gemini-workshop/05-mcp/README.md

 - 🔄 Standardized Protocol: One protocol works with all MCP servers
 - 🔒 Centralized Security: Control access and permissions at the server level
 - 📈 Scalability: Share resources across multiple AI applications
-- 🛠️ Rich Ecosystem: Growing library of MCP servers for various use case
+- 🛠️ Rich Ecosystem: Growing library of MCP servers for various use cases

 ## Working with Stdio MCP Servers